Andrei15193/Andrei15193.Interactive/readme.md

 aim to solve that problem by providing a task that can be awaited in an asynchronous method (e.g. the loading method of an InteractiveViewModel).
 The task will resume once a value has been set (which can happen after constructor has done initializing and the InteractiveViewModel is left in the loading state).
+* Added void returning methods for transitioning to initial states.
+Calling async methods in the constructor and having the operation fail or canceled may result in unexpected, difficult to debug, cases.
+Through this methods one can transition to an initial state.
+If it is an action state then an additional canceled and faulted state names (that must be quiet states) need to be specified in case the operation fails or is canceled.

 ### Stuff going out